 \paragraph{Policy Context}

 Beyond the institutional context of a single organization and its activities, predictive models are deployed in broader policy contexts, which shape their impacts in important ways.
-Systems incorporating predictive models may optimize a status quo policy arrangement, or lend legitimacy to and operationalize austerity policies and cost-cutting measures that maintain resource scarcity.
-Their introduction may also often coincide with other policy changes and aligned reform movements, making it difficult to isolate the specific effects of the predictive tools themselves.

-For example, for risk assessment instruments (RAIs) in criminal justice, it is difficult to disentangle success stories of RAIs achieving decarceral aims, such as reducing jail populations, from broader movements of prosecutorial reform.
-Conversely, attempts to enact reforms by computational changes to ADS are brittle: if front-line decision-makers disagree with the goals, they might simply ignore ADS information.
+ADS may enforce status quo policy by another hand, or lend legitimacy to and operationalize austerity policies and cost-cutting measures that maintain resource scarcity.
+Their introduction may be precisely \textit{because of} policy changes and aligned reform movements, making it difficult to isolate the specific effects of the predictive tools themselves.
+For example, for risk assessment instruments (RAIs) in criminal justice, it is difficult to disentangle potential impacts of RAIs on reducing racial disparities from simultaneous braoder prosecutorial or bail reform movements.
+Conversely, attempts to enact reforms by \textit{computational} changes to ADS are brittle: if front-line decision-makers disagree with the goals, they might simply ignore ADS information.